NeonGeckoCom/neon-docs/docs/skill_development/introduction/README.md

 # Development Setup

-Mycroft Skills are the voice applications that provide different functionality for users.
-To create a Skill requires at least basic technical experience, a Mycroft installation or device, and an idea of what your Skill will do, and how people will use it.
+Neon Skills are the voice applications that provide different functionality for users.
+To create a Skill requires at least basic technical experience, a Neon installation or device, and an idea of what your Skill will do, and how people will use it.

 ## Technical Requirements

 ### Python programming language

-Skills for Mycroft are written using the [Python programming language](https://www.python.org/).
+Skills for Neon are written using the [Python programming language](https://www.python.org/).
 A simple Skill can be a great way for new developers to try Python out in a real project, whilst experienced programmers will quickly see the powerful possibilities available in a well crafted Skill.

 If you aren't familiar with the basics of Python, check out our [list of Python tutorials and resources](python-resources.md) to get you started.
 If you've programmed in other object-oriented languages, like Javascript or C\#, then you'll be able to pick it up, but if you're totally new to programming, you might want to look at an [introductory programming course](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11).

 ### Github account

-Skills are hosted on [Github](https://github.com), so you will need to create an account there if you don't already have one.
-It is good to have an understanding of the [GitHub basics](https://guides.github.com/activities/hello-world/), however the [Mycroft Skills Kit](../../mycroft-technologies/mycroft-skills-kit.md) also automates some of the more complex aspects of managing a Github repository \(or repo\).
+Skills are hosted on [Gitub](https://github.com), so you will need to create an account there if you don't already have one.
+It is good to have an understanding of the [Github basics](https://guides.github.com/activities/hello-world/), however the [Neon Skills Kit](../../Neon-technologies/Neon-skills-kit.md) also automates some of the more complex aspects of managing a Github repository \(or repo\).

-### Running Mycroft
+### Running Neon

-To test your Skill out, you will need to [set up a Mycroft device](../../using-mycroft-ai/get-mycroft/).
-Mycroft can be installed on your computer, a Raspberry Pi using Picroft, or a dedicated device like the Mycroft Mark 1.
-Mycroft also comes with a number of helpful tools to create new Skills, host them on Github, run integration tests, and submit them for inclusion in the [Mycroft Marketplace](https://market.mycroft.ai).
-If you aren't yet familiar with how Mycroft works, check out the [overview of Mycroft components](http://mycroft.ai/documentation/mycroft-software-hardware/) to understand the many technologies that come together to provide an intelligent voice assistant.
+To test your Skill out, you will need to have a Neon environment in which to work.
+Neon [can be installed on any hardware with Ubuntu](https://neon.ai/NeonAISDKUbuntuInstallation) or a dedicated device like the Mycroft Mark 2.
+If you don't have dedicated hardware or a virtual machine with Ubuntu, [Neon can also run on Windows Subsystem for Linux](https://neon.ai/WindowsOptionSubsystemLinux), if necessary.
+Neon also comes with a number of helpful tools to create new Skills, host them on Github, run integration tests, and submit them to the Neon community (and eventually Neon Marketplace).
+If you aren't yet familiar with how Neon works, check out the [overview of Neon architecture](https://neon.ai/SystemsArchitectureDiagram) to understand the many technologies that come together to provide an intelligent voice assistant.
+Neon is built on top of [OpenVoice OS](https://openvoiceos.com), a fork of Mycroft with many enhancements and bug fixes, so the overview from Mycroft is a good place to start.

 ## What makes a good Skill?